 Day 13: Ngorongoro Crater to Amboseli

-After breakfast drive to Arusha and the Namanga Kenya/Tanzania border.
+After breakfast drive to Arusha and enjoy some lunch at the Arusha Coffee Lodge, then to the Namanga Kenya/Tanzania border.
 Complete immigration formalities and change vehicles.
-After a picnic lunch, drive to Amboseli National Park and enjoy an afternoon game drive before checking in to the Amboseli Serena Lodge, which is one of Amboseli's best-known lodges and lies at the very centre of the park.
+Drive to Amboseli National Park and enjoy an afternoon game drive before checking in to Kilima Safari Camp, which is one of Amboseli's finest camps and lies next to the Kimana Gate Park entrance, and area famous for its large elephant population.
 After dinner in the atmospheric central dining room, enjoy a display of traditional Maasai dance or a wildlife talk.

 Towered over by the magnificent bulk of Mount Kilimanjaro (5,896 m), Africa's highest mountain, Amboseli is one of Kenya's oldest, famous and most-visited parks.
 Endlessly panoramic, yet comparatively compact, it is dotted with emerald green swamps in which great herds of elephant wallow; half submerged in the papyrus grasses.
 The permanent marshlands also provide a potent draw to hippos and buffaloes, while offering a haven for the abundant water birds.
 An International Biosphere Reserve, the park largely constitutes the usually dried-out lakebed of Lake Amboseli, which is surrounded by flat grasslands relieved by very few trees.
 On the plains are numerous antelopes, spotted hyenas, jackals, warthogs, olive baboons and vervet monkeys.
 Lions are rare.
 Observation Hill, a conical peak, which is easily climbed, offers stunning views of Mount Kilimanjaro.